sermon: The Measure of Christ's Gift

 Given 11-Jun-11; Sermon #1051; 110 minutes

-Martin Collins, reflecting on the phrase, "being in one accord," examines the unity of God's church on the Day of Pentecost.
+On the Day of Pentecost, the fledgling church met, "being in one accord."
 Accordingly, we should desire to be unified with the body of Christ.
 We are mandated to work toward the ultimate unity of the church, using the spiritual gifts God has granted us.
 Jesus selected disciples with disparate temperaments, homogenizing them to accomplish a unified, steadfast purpose.
 Similarly, each one of us is tremendously important to Jesus Christ and God the Father.
 Our variety of temperaments and personalities does not destroy the unity, and the unity does not do away with the variety.
 God disperses a wide diversity of spiritual gifts, designed to serve the other members within the body of Christ.
 In this context, Jesus Christ both gives and receives these spiritual gifts; all of these gifts circulate and re-circulate through Jesus Christ.
 As the Babylonian world system unravels, we must not forsake assembling with other members of the Body of Christ.
 All members of the Body of Christ have an interdependent function to serve the whole; no member has a passive function.
 There is something for each of us to do.
 Christ has placed within each of us these spiritual gifts.
 It is God who calls; we do not decide what works of service we are to perform on our terms, but on God's terms.
 We should not consider every need as a mandate for our jumping into the gap for every single function in the church.
 All of us function as greater or lesser lights.

 Tomorrow is the day of Pentecost and it is a holy feast day deeply related to ultimate unity.
 Notice what Luke wrote regarding that Pentecost when the church received the Holy Spirit.